hlbao/classification_in_CSS/binary ideology classification/README.md

 I perform partisan inference (democratic vs. republican, binary) based on the Twitter text through NLP techniques.

-Some cleaned Twitter text data sets have been uploaded.
+Some cleaned Twitter text data sets have been uploaded, see preprocessed.txt and metadata.csv.

 I perform a complete process of auto-classification: